eBay/nice-dag/docs/api-ref/nice-dag.md

 ```jsx
 () => Point
 ```
-The api can get the main layer scroll distance.
+The api can get the scroll distance of the main layer.
 #### Return
 | Name           | Description | Type  |
 | --------------- | -------- | ----------|